The Bellets and Shattocks of Sampford Arundel

 - Date 1816-1904, Extent: 13 documents

 You will find the Shattock name in Jamaica.
 It was the practice of slaves to be baptized with the surname of their plantation owners.
 In this case there is a more direct connection between John Bellet Shattock and African Jamaicans.
-He fathered a child with an African American woman.
+He is said to have fathered a child with an African woman.
 The child was named "Joseph," who in turn named his son John Bellet Shattock.

-In 2018 on the British news service, BBC, there was a story that featured Amanda Kitron who discovers she is a direct descendant of John Bellett Shattock, jr..
-It is an astonishing story: https://www.youtube.com/watch?v=GamxNrkwqMw&t=4s.
-We had a kind of family reunion in London, attended by descendants of the major branches of the family.
+In 2018 on the British news service, BBC, there was a story that featured Amanda Kitron who discovers she is a direct descendant of John Bellett Shattock, son of Joseph: https://www.youtube.com/watch?v=GamxNrkwqMw&t=4s.

 The Strange Story of Mary Bellett and Her Count